 Are Personal Loans Considered Taxable Income?

-The only instance when money from a personal loan can be taxed as income is if your lender agrees to forgive the loan.
-Loan forgiveness can be a rare occurrence and typically occurs under the following circumstances:
+Generally, the only instance when money from a personal loan can be taxed as income is if your lender agrees to forgive the loan.
+Loan forgiveness is a relatively are occurrence and typically happens under the following circumstances:

 • You are renegotiating the terms of a loan you are struggling to repay.